Welcome to the 2022 fall semester from VCU Student Affairs

 Dear VCU Students,

-Whether you are joining us on campus or online, welcome to VCU for the fall 2021 semester.
-Below are some points of possible interest and resources related to being on campus, success in the classroom, opportunities for involvement and the safety of our VCU community.
+Welcome to VCU for the fall 2022 semester!
+We are so happy you are part of our VCU Ramily.
+Below are some points of possible interest and resources related to well-being, success in the classroom, opportunities for involvement and the safety of our VCU community.

 There are many great opportunities to get involved this semester.
-Some include serving on the Student Affairs Student Wellness Advisory Committee, the Senior Vice Provost’s Advisory Council, attending Weeks of Welcome events and visiting our offices in person, online or through the VCU Mobile app.
+Some include serving on the Student Affairs Student Wellness Advisory Committee, the Vice President for Student Affairs’ Advisory Council, attending Weeks of Welcome events, utilizing RamsConnect, becoming a member of the Student Government Association or VCU Votes Advisory Council and by visiting our offices.

 Contributing positively to the university and greater Richmond community is an integral part of being a VCU Ram.
 As members of our VCU and Richmond community, it is important to practice civility and to be considerate of those living around you.

-VCU Police encourage students to be aware of their surroundings at all times and to report any suspicious behavior to police immediately.
-Additionally, all members of the VCU community are encouraged to become familiar with the Threat Assessment and Violence Prevention Policy.
+VCU Police encourage students to be aware of their surroundings at all times and to report any suspicious behavior immediately.
+All members of the VCU community are encouraged to become familiar with the Violence Prevention and Threat Assessment and Management policy.
+VCU Police reminds students that officers are available to help all members of the VCU community; if you need assistance, please call (804) VCU-1234 / (804) 828-1234 to reach VCUPD directly at any time, day or night.
+Students can also download the free LiveSafe app.

 VCU is committed to providing an environment free from sexual misconduct, assault, harassment or any sex/gender discrimination that may violate Title IX of the Education Amendments of 1972 and other state and federal laws.
 To make a report and for additional information, please visit the Title IX website.

-Please always feel free to contact me in person, by phone, or by email.
-I am always interested in your success and how we might support you in reaching your goals.
+Please always feel free to contact me.
+I am always interested in your success and how we might better support you in reaching your goals.

 Best wishes for a great semester,